Walkire/FoxBot/README.md

 * After installing python 3
 * Open shell of choice
 * Clone repository
-* Open cfg-blank.py to change settings
+* Follow instructions on How to use for first time

 ## Built With